sunnymodi21/bitlist/README.md

-Bitlist is an app to display all cryptocurrency rate in INR built using React Native.
+Bitlist is an app to display all cryptocurrencies in INR, built using React Native.

 ## Getting Started